johnmccalla/bmwctrl/README.md

 This mode also allows access to the "track" mode, which displays the currently playing artist and title, and is the "nicest" of the "resting" screens to use.

-## Communication Settings
+# Car Serial Protocol Implementation

-The car runs the serial link at 9600 baud.
+The car runs the serial link at 9600 baud, using the usual 8N1 setup.

 ## BMW Initialization Sequence